sharenowTech/openAPI/README.md

 # car2go API Documentation
 The car2go API offers access to up-to-date car2go information such as vehicles available, parking spots and gas stations.

 Furthermore we offer access to protected functions for registered developers.
+For details see [Access protected Functions svia OAuth 1.0](../../wiki/Access-protected-Functions-via-OAuth-1.0).
 This way you can write applications that manages bookings for a user.

 ## v2.1